eejai42/syntax-free-vs-locked/gpt-cli/README.md

 #### Research Hypothesis
 The hypothesis of this study is that the syntax-free approach (SSoT.me) exhibits significantly less feature drift over multiple generations of transformations compared to the syntax-locked approach.

 My claim is that natural language is one-dimensional while JSON is multi-dimensional and better suited for describing a knowledge graph of facts is a compelling argument, especially within the context of SSoT.me's syntax-free approach.
-Additionally, introducing Model-Driven Engineering (MDE) tools like x-text as a third avenue of research can provide a comprehensive comparison between syntax-locked and syntax-free methodologies.
-Here’s how you can structure and expand your research to encompass these dimensions:
+Additionally, introducing Model-Driven Engineering (MDE) tools like x-text as a third avenue of research could theoretically provide a comprehensive comparison between syntax-locked and syntax-free methodologies, even in those formal contexts at some point in the future.

 ### Expanded Research Methodology

 #### Research Hypothesis
-- **Primary Hypothesis**: The hypothesis remains that the syntax-free approach (SSoT.me) exhibits significantly less feature drift over multiple generations of transformations compared to the syntax-locked approach.
+- **Hypothesis**: The hypothesis remains that the syntax-free approach (SSoT.me) exhibits significantly less feature drift over multiple generations of transformations compared to the syntax-locked approach.
-- **Secondary Hypothesis**: Adding MDE tools (like x-text) into the comparison will show that while MDE tools are more robust than natural language descriptions, they are still less resilient to change over time compared to syntax-free models.

 #### Research Objectives
 1. **Quantify Feature Drift**: Measure the extent of feature drift in natural language, JSON SSoT, and MDE tools across multiple generations.